MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

    - A part is too small to attach a QR code anchor or circular code anchor.

    > [!NOTE]
-   > An object anchor created with Azure Object Anchors is preferred over a holographic anchor:
+   > An object anchor created with Azure Object Anchors is preferred over a holographic anchor when:
-   > - When accuracy needs are high
+   > - The target object is [suitable for object detection](pc-app-anchor-azure-object.md)
-   > - The target object is suitable for object detection
+   > - Accuracy needs are high
    > - The target object is available in the real world to scan with HoloLens
-   > - When holograms need to be consistently positioned<br>
+   > - Holograms need to be consistently positioned at the same location<br>
    > [Learn more about object anchors](pc-app-anchor-azure-object.md).

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes an **Anchor** wizard that makes it easy to select and set up the most appropriate anchor type for your situation.